nick-youngblut/consenTRAIT/README.md

 # Example

-Making example files with 50 taxa and 2 traits: the 1st trait is conserved and the 2nd is not.
+Making example files with 100 taxa and 2 traits: the 1st trait is conserved and the 2nd is not.

-`Rscript consenTRAIT.r -x 50 TEST TEST TEST`
+`Rscript consenTRAIT.r -x 100 TEST TEST TEST`

-Running consenTRAIT with bootstrapping in parallel
+Running consenTRAIT with bootstrapping in parallel (4 cores)

-`Rscript  consenTRAIT.r consentrait_TEST.nwk t1 consentrait_TEST.txt`
+`Rscript  consenTRAIT.r -p 4 consentrait_TEST.nwk t1 consentrait_TEST.txt`